-On July 2, 2018, the Company obtained two royalty-bearing, exclusive worldwide licenses from the Licensor to a therapy known as LiProSalTM to mitigate extreme agitation and forestall other deterioration as displayed by patients with up to moderate AD.
-LiProSalTM is an ionic cocrystal of lithium for the treatment of Alzheimer's and possibly other neurodegenerative diseases.
-There are certain license fees and milestone payments required to be paid for the licensing of the LiProSalTM technology, pursuant to the terms of the Standard Exclusive License Agreements with Sublicensing Terms, both dated June 21, 2018, (the "LiProSalTM License Agreements") with the Licensor and the University.
+On July 2, 2018, the Company obtained two royalty-bearing, exclusive worldwide licenses from the Licensor to a therapy known as AL001 to mitigate extreme agitation and forestall other deterioration as displayed by patients with up to moderate AD.
+AL001 is an ionic cocrystal of lithium for the treatment of Alzheimer's and possibly other neurodegenerative diseases.
+There are certain license fees and milestone payments required to be paid for the licensing of the AL001 technology, pursuant to the terms of the Standard Exclusive License Agreements with Sublicensing Terms, both effective July 2, 2018 (the "AL001 License Agreements"), with the Licensor and the University.
 In addition, a royalty payment of 3% is required pursuant to License #18110 while License #1811 requires a royalty payment of 1.5% on net sales of products developed from the licensed technology.
-For the two LiProSalTM licenses, in the aggregate, the Company is are required to pay initial license fees of \$50,000 no later than July 31, 2018, and \$150,000 no later than March 31, 2019.
+For the two AL001 licenses, in the aggregate, the Company is are required to pay initial license fees of \$50,000 no later than July 31, 2018, and \$150,000 no later than October 31, 2018.
 As an additional licensing fee, the Licensor is entitled to receive that number of shares of Common Stock equal to three percent (3%) of the sum of the total number of issued and outstanding shares.
 Additionally, the Company is required to pay milestone payments on the due dates to Licensor for the license of the technology, as follows:

-Payment Due Date Event \$ 50,000 Completed September 2019 Pre-IND meeting \$ 65,000 6 months from IND filing date IND application filing 0 100.000 \$ 190,000 12 months from IND filing date Upon first dosing of patient in a clinical trial ¢ 500.000 12 months from first patient dosing Upon Completion of first clinical trial \$ 500,000 12 months from first patient dosing opon completion of first clinical trial 12 months from completion of the first Phase Upon first patient treated in a Phase III \$ 1,250,000 II clinical trial clinical trial 8 years from the effective date of the \$ 10,000,000 agreement Upon FDA approval
+Payment Due Date Event \$ 50,000 November 1, 2019 Pre-IND meeting \$ 65,000 December 31, 2021 IND application filing \$ 190,000 12 months from IND filing date Upon first dosing of patient in a clinical trial \$ 500,000 12 months from first patient dosing Upon completion of first clinical trial \$ 1,250,000 24 months from completion of the first clinical trial Upon first patient treated in a Phase III clinical trial \$ 10,000,000 8 years from the effective date of the agreement Upon FDA approval F-41